vresque/esque/README.md

 Yes - and no. In Esque, there are three different *virtual* 'spaces' for applications.
 Only two of those are real.
 There is
 - Kernel Space (*Only the Kernel* - Has access to the full array of hardware)
-- System Space (*Drivers* - *Runs in the Kernel Space of the CPU* Has access to syscalls, the full array of hardware *and the HAL-System-Calls* (Hal = The Hardware Abstraction Layer, a set of system calls that can only be used by Drivers))
+- System Space (*Drivers* - *Runs in the Kernel Space of the CPU* Has access to IPC with the kernel and the HAL (Hal = The Hardware Abstraction Layer)
 - User Space (*Applications* - Only has access to the system calls)

-*System Space is not a synonym for Kernel Modules - The later uses the kernel functions themselves, the first can be compared to a small kernel with support from the actual kernel.
-As an analogy, if the Kernel Modules are co-workers of the kernel, drivers are cats - They believe they are all-powerful (And they could be, nobody could refuse something to a cat) they depend on their caretaker(s).*

 ## Contributing